cybera/kubeflow-examples/object_detection/monitor_job.md

 INFO:tensorflow:Recording summary at step 839
 ```

-When the job finishes, you should see something like this in your completed/terminated chief pod logs:
+When the job finishes, you should see something like this in your completed/terminated master pod logs:

 ```
 INFO:tensorflow:Starting Session.